erodozer/vstream-js/README.md

 This is just supposed to be a simple client-side consumer library for [VStream](https://vstream.com/)'s Websocket API.
 Ideally will hold anyone over until an official client exists for JS that can be used for overlays.

+*NOTE* Not all possible API events are planned to be modeled or supported when developing this library.
+Since the primary intention is to be used for overlays, the focus is solely on supporting Chat and User/Viewer events.
+Events relating to stream start/stop and user state (moderator Add/Remove), will not be included.

 ## Current Known Details

 What's in here is what has been discovered by sifting through the Vstream website's frontend bundled code to understand the kinds of messages are received.